taublast/AppoMobi.Maui.DrawnUi.SpaceShooter/README.md

 # Space Shooter Arcade Game Etude
 ### Built with DrawnUi for .Net Maui

-_Designated to evaluate the .Net Maui 2-D game potential._
+_Designated to evaluate the .Net Maui 2D game creation potential._

 ## The Challenge